-Canon 100D versus Sony A7R II
+Canon 100D vs Sony A7R II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2015.
 The 100D is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a full frame (A7R II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably larger (15 percent) than the Canon 100D.
 Moreover, the A7R II is substantially heavier (54 percent) than the 100D.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Sony FE Lens Catalog (A7R II).
 Mirrorless cameras, such as the A7R II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.